 Earned income credit.
-Even if you are considered unmarried for head of household purposes because you are married to a non-resident alien, you may still be considered married for purposes of the earned income credit (unless you meet the five tests listed earlier).
-In that case, you will not be entitled to the credit unless you file a joint return with your spouse and meet other qualifications.
+Even if you are considered unmarried for head of household purposes because you are married to a nonresident alien, you are still considered married for purposes of the earned income credit (unless you meet the five tests listed earlier).
+You are not entitled to the credit unless you file a joint return with your spouse and meet other qualifications.
 See Publication 596 for more information.